DougAnderson444/keystr/README.md

 # keystr

-A proof on concept experiment for combining provenance logs with passkeys to create a secure, multi-device, multi-key authentication system.
+A proof on concept experiment for combining provenance logs with passkeys to create a secure, multi-device, mulit-client, multi-key authentication system.

+## Why: Nostr use case

+- log into a Nostr client from two different devices
+- want to avoid copying and pasting private keys
+- want to be able to delegate posting to a social media manager app without sharing private keys
+- want to be able to revoke access from a lost or compromised device
+- want to have a unified identity across multiple Nostr clients
+- want to be able to have multiple keys and key types (secp256k1, ed25519, P256, etc) associated with the same identity

+This currently cannot be done with a npub identifier alone.
+A better solution is needed.

 ## MVP: Same website, multiple devices